 Google Chrome hides the “https://” and “www.” in web addresses until you click twice in the address field.
-If you’d rather see the full URL, you can by enabling a hidden flag added in Chrome 83.
+If you’d rather see the full URL, you can do it in two clicks.
 You’ll see “https://www.howtogeek.com” instead of “howtogeek.com”.

 This option requires enabling a hidden flag in Google Chrome.
 To find it, copy-paste the following text into Chrome’s address bar and press Enter: